ds-pokemon-hacking/ds-pokemon-hacking.github.io/Gen4/HGSS/Editing Town Map/editing-town-map.md

 Cianwood we just replace the areas as needed.
 Not all that bad, no need to find the code for it.
 ```
+Next we have to add in the Town Map blurbs that appear when you select the town in the PokéGear.
+This is all done in a027 file 273, so you can either replace existing entries or add new ones entirely--it's all up to you.
+Just keep track of which is which.

+Furthermore, change the first two entries (``Kanto`` and ``Johto``) to both be the name of your region.
+Here, I replace both of mine with ``Hoenn``.

 Here is the part where things get a little bit complicated.

 Clicking on NCLR file 23, NCGR file 10, and NSCR 11 will net this massive image.